 |Date||Particulars||Inward Invoice No.||L.F.||Amount|

 The features of a sale book are the same as a purchase book, except for the fact that it records all the credit sales.

 Purchase Return Book

 Sometimes goods are to be retuned back to the supplier, for various reasons.
 The most common reason being defective goods or poor quality goods.
 In this case, a debit note is issued.

 |PURCHASE RETURN BOOK|

 Sale Return Book

-The reason of Sale return is same as for purchase return.
+The reason of the Sale return is the same as for the purchase return.
 Sometimes customers return the goods if they don’t meet the quality standards promised.
 In such cases, a credit note is issued to the customer.